sohnya/linkerd-observability/README.md

+# Setup
-# Setting up a Kubernetes Cluster for the lab
+## Setting up a Kubernetes Cluster for the lab
 Before installing Linkerd we need access to a Kubernetes Cluster.
 1. Create a network that will be used by our application
     ```